Medically reviewed on December 15, 2017.

 -This drug is not an opiate and cannot prevent or relieve symptoms associated with opiate withdrawal.

--Periodically monitor serum creatine kinase (CK) levels; e.g., every other week for the 1st month and monthly thereafter as appropriate
+-Periodically monitor serum creatine kinase (CK) levels; e.g., every other week for the 1st month, then monthly; increase monitoring if neuromuscular symptoms develop or a reduction in physical activity occurs

 -Monitor for cognitive and neuropsychiatric adverse events